-Buying gold with a credit card can often be summed up in one phrase: fast but expensive.
+Buying precious metals with a credit card can often be summed up in one phrase: fast but expensive.

 - Speed.
 It could take several days for a check to arrive and clear, but a credit card payment often clears within a business day.
 Paying by credit card is also faster than a bank wire transfer, which requires more work to set up.

 - You’re trying to meet your card’s minimum spend for a signup bonus.
 Many signup bonuses require a minimum spending requirement — sometimes thousands of dollars over a specific period.
 Buying gold with your credit card could help you get closer to a bonus.
 Just make sure the processing fees don’t erase what you’ll earn in points, cash back or miles.

 - Surcharges.
 You may pay a “convenience fee” of up to 4% just to use your credit card.
 If you want to avoid this, consider paying with a personal check or wire transfer.
 Your dealer might even give you a discount for paying this way.

 - You want credit card rewards.
 It may be fun to accumulate rewards, but credit card processing fees will likely erase what you earn.
 The exception is signup bonuses, which can give you a big win in points, cash back or miles.